neffarrty/Ucode-Connect-usof/README.md

 ---

-CodeTalk is a Q&A web application built using NestJS.
+CodeTalk is a Q&A web application built using React and NestJS.
 The platform is designed to enable developers to ask questions, share their knowledge, and assist each other in solving technical challenges.
 It serves as a hub for collaborative learning and problem-solving, fostering a community where expertise and insights can be exchanged.

 ## Table of Contents